Skip to content

 Mini-FAQ

-• What limits how wide I can match? — The Bode–Fano limit: reactive energy storage narrows any lossless match.
+• What limits how wide I can match? — Stored reactive energy.
+The Bode–Fano limit shows that highly reactive loads cannot be matched perfectly over unlimited bandwidth with a lossless passive network.

-• How can I see where power goes? — Measure S11/S21 on a VNA and plot on a Smith chart.
+• How can I see where power goes? — Measure S11 and S21 with a VNA, inspect impedance on a Smith chart, and check heating at real operating power and duty cycle.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.